Course Outline

 - basic tools: Android Studio, ADB, logcat

-- what is reverse engineering (reversion)
+- what is reverse engineering (reversing)

-- Dalvik virtual machine, dex bytecode and Smali language
+- Dalvik virtual machine, dex bytecode, and Smali language

-- code decompilation to language Java: Bytecode Viewer
+- decompiling code to Java: Bytecode Viewer

 - working with decompiled code in Android Studio

-- Manifest analysis for IPC
+- analyzing the manifest for IPC

-- automatic static analysis using MobSF
+- automated static analysis using MobSF

 - vulnerabilities in IPC